A criterion for hypothesis testing for stationary processes: Proofs

 \end{lemma} The meaning of this lemma is as follows.
-For any word $X_{1..m}$, if it is far away from (or close to) a given distribution $\mu$ (in the empirical distributional distance), then some of its shorter subwords $X_{i..i+k}$ is far from (close to) $\mu$ too.
-By stationarity, we may assume that $i=1$.
-Therefore, the probability of a $\delta$-ball of samples of a given length is close to the probability of a $\delta$-ball of samples of smaller size.
+For any word $X_{1..m}$, if it is far away from (or close to) a given distribution $\mu$ (in the empirical distributional distance), then some of its shorter subwords $X_{i..i+k}$ are far from (close to) $\mu$ too.
 In other words, for a stationary distribution $\mu$, it cannot happen that a small sample is likely to be close to $\mu$, but a larger sample is likely to be far.

 \begin{proof} Let $B$ be a tuple such that $|B|<k$ and $X_{1..m}\in A^m$ be any sample of size $m>1$.
 The number of occurrences of $B$ in $X$ can be bounded by the number of occurrences of $B$ in subwords of $X$ of length $k$ as follows: